ibm-cloud-docs/account/acct-getstart-tutorial.md

 | United Arab Emirates |
 | Uzbekistan|
 | Vietnam |
-{: caption="Table 2.
-Countries in Asia that are not supported" caption-side="bottom"}
+{: caption="Countries in Asia that are not supported" caption-side="bottom"}
 {: #Asia}
 {: tab-title="Asia"}
 {: tab-group="not-supported-countries"}